Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/lecture-notes/3-identity.md

 ### Problems for the Identity Theory

 1. **Brain states have spatial dimensions but mental states do not.**
-    - Nagel's response: having a certain sensation or thought and being in a certain physical state both have spatial location - both exist where the person is.
+    - Nagel's response: *having* a certain sensation or thought and *being* in a certain physical state both have spatial location - both exist where the person is.

 1. **The symmetry of identity statements: no more reason to say that mental states are just brain states than to say that brain states are just mental states.**
     - Is there any reason to privilege the physical over the mental?
     - It seems that we have to admit that some brain states have mental properties.
 We can't avoid property dualism, *because we claim that both are real*.

+1. Qualia, privileged access, and the irreducibility of the mental: We need to identify the mental state independently of how we identify the physical state, if the claim about their identity is empirically based.
+However, when we are aware of our thoughts and sensations, we are aware of features of them other than public physical properties of brain processes.
+So, the features of our mental states (qualia) must be different from the features of our brain states.
+We cannot avoid a dualism of properties.
+See Schaeffer's objection to Smart's identify theory.

-1. Intentional mental states: Can intentionality be naturalized?
+1. **Intentional mental states: Can intentionality be naturalized?**
     1. Intentional mental states represent, or are about, states of affairs external to them, including states of affairs that do not -- and perhaps never did -- exist.
 For example, beliefs, desires, dreams, intentions, emotions, hopes, thoughts, as well as many other mental states, possess a representational content.
     1. No brain state can possess representational content.
 (What about photographs containing intentional content?)
     1. Therefore, intentional mental states cannot be identical with brain states.